CoolZeus-create/gitea-ec2-ebs-s3/README.md

 - Use `sudo chown -R 1000:1000 ~/data/` after restore to fix Gitea file permissions.

 ## AI Tools Used
-Claude (Anthropic) was used to assist with step-by-step guidance, troubleshooting fstab persistence issues, Docker bind mount configuration, and generating this documentation.
+Claude (Anthropic) was used to assist